 Firm Bed, No Soft Toys or Bedding

-To prevent smothering or suffocation, always lay your baby down to sleep on a firm surface, like a safety-approved mattress with a fitted sheet.
+To prevent smothering or suffocation, always lay your baby down to sleep on either a firm mattress or surface in a crib or bassinet.
 All your baby’s crib needs is the fitted sheet -- don't put blankets, quilts, pillows, sheepskin, stuffed toys, or crib bumpers in your baby's crib.

 Don't Smoke Around Your Baby

-Here’s a huge incentive to stop smoking before you get pregnant: Babies born to women who smoked during pregnancy die from SIDS three times more often than babies born to nonsmokers.
-Smoking when you're pregnant is a major risk factor for SIDS, and second-hand smoke around your infant also increases the chances of SIDS.
+If you smoke, here's a huge reason to stop before you get pregnant: Babies born to women who smoked during pregnancy die from SIDS three times more often than babies born to nonsmokers.
+Smoking when you're pregnant is a major risk factor for SIDS, and secondhand smoke around your infant also increases the chances of SIDS.
 Don't let anyone smoke around your baby.

 Keep Your Sleeping Baby Close, but Not in Your Bed